Answer to a question of Ros\l{}anowski and Shelah: Preliminaries and notations

 such that \begin{itemize} \item $\mu$ is left-invariant, i.e. for every $g \in G$, $B \in \mathcal{B}(G)$

 \item $\mu(U) > 0$ for each open $U \neq \emptyset$, \item $\mu(K) < \infty$ for each compact set $K$, \item $\mu$ is inner regular with respect to the compact sets, that is for every Borel $B$

-\end{itemize} Then $\mu$ is called a left Haar Borel measure of $G$. \end{df} It is known that a left Haar Borel measure always exists, and it is unique up to a positive multiplicative constant.
+\end{itemize} Then $\mu$ is called a left Haar Borel measure of $G$. \ed It is known that a left Haar Borel measure always exists, and it is unique up to a positive multiplicative constant.

-Under left Haar measure we will mean the completion of a left Haar Borel measure. \begin{df} Let $G$ be a locally compact group.
-Suppose that $\nu$ is a left Haar Borel measure, and $\mu$ is the completion of $\nu$, that is a subset $H \subseteq G$ is measurable if it differs from a Borel set by (at most) a null Borel set, i.e.
+Under left Haar measure we will mean the completion of a left Haar Borel measure. \bd Let $G$ be a locally compact group.
+Suppose that $\nu$ is a left Haar Borel measure, and $\mu$ is the completion of $\nu$, that is a subset $H \subseteq G$ is measurable if it differs from a Borel set by (at most) a null Borel set, and then